seosgithub/flok/docs/mod/controller.md

   * ui.js - The controller module depends on the `ui` module as it passes a pointer to a view in `if_controller_init`

 ### Functions
-`if_controller_init(bp, rvp, name, info)` - Initialize a controller that manages the view at `rvp` and contains the address `bp`.
+`if_controller_init(bp, rvp, name, context)` - Initialize a controller that manages the view at `rvp` and contains the address `bp`.
 All events are sent to `bp` should be handled appropriatlely.
 The `rvp` pointer will always be an initialized (but not attached) view.
 When receiving an action, the view is guaranteed to be attached at that time.
+Context is what the controller was initialized with.

 ### Spec helpers